 Don't have a digital multimeter that can read Hertz frequency?
-Check my recommendations here: Buying A Digital Multimeter For Automotive Diagnostic Testing.
+See my recommendations here: Buying A Digital Multimeter For Automotive Diagnostic Testing.

 Connect the black multimeter test lead to the battery negative (-) terminal.

-As you rev up/down the engine, the Hertz reading should increase/decrease
+Every time you rev up/down the engine, the Hertz numbers on your multimeter should rise/decrease.

-If the MAF sensor is defective, the Hertz value will stay stuck at one number as rev up the engine.
+If the MAF sensor is defective, the Hertz value will stay stuck in one number.